Back to Living Real Change

 What makes measles so threatening?

 Measles is a virus that is one of the most contagious agents known to man.
 There are case reports of individuals who became infected with measles from others roughly an hour after visiting the same location, without the two individuals ever having come into contact.
 Measles can cause pneumonia and encephalitis, which can be fatal.
-Pneumonia occurs in 6 percent of measles cases and is the most common cause of death.
+Pneumonia occurs in 6% of measles cases and is the most common cause of death.
 Neurologic infection is rare, occurring in only 1 out of 1000 measles cases, but with a much higher risk of permanent harm including death.

-Following measles infection, there is a loss of immune memory that results in immunosuppression, which increases risk for mortality for up to three years after measles infection.
+Following measles infection, there is a loss of immune memory that results in immunosuppression, which increases the risk for mortality for up to three years after measles infection.
 Additionally, rare but potentially fatal complications can occur after infection, including a demyelinating disease called acute disseminated encephalomyelitis (ADEM), which can occur two weeks after infection, and subacute sclerosing panencephalitis (SSPE), which typically occurs 7-10 years after infection.

 How can people avoid catching measles?

-How is measles spread?
+How does measles spread?

 Are adults at risk for measles, too?